 Over the first three years of the programme, information was obtained informally through discussion and teaching classes whilst observations were slightly more formal.
-In year four, a more systematic form of data collection was instigated - paired interviews which was successful as teachers understood their role and have recommended them for earlier in phase 2.
+In year four, a more systematic form of data collection was instigated - paired interviews which was successful as teachers understood their role and have recommended such interviews for early use in phase 2.